Training structure

 ---|

-Open to sandwich courses: Apprenticeship contract, Professionalization contract
+Open on a work-study basis: Apprenticeship contract, Professionalization contract

-M1 year: common to four courses in the "Environmental Management" field (RAINET', IEGB, Aquadura, ComBiodiv).
-This year enables students to acquire the scientific bases, particularly in ecology and biostatistics.
-Optional courses also allow students to start specialising.
+Year of M1: common to four courses of the "Environmental Management" Mention (RAINET', IEGB, Aquadura, ComBiodiv).
+This year allows students to acquire the scientific bases, particularly in ecology and biostatistics.
+Optional UEs also allow students to start specialising.

-M2 RAINET' year: dedicated to specialisation in applied research in biodiversity conservation, with several optional courses allowing students to deepen their skills according to their professional project.
+Year of M2 RAINET': dedicated to the specialization in applied research in biodiversity conservation, with several optional UEs allowing students to deepen their skills according to their professional project.

 In M1 and M2, the pedagogy is largely based on the individual follow-up of students by pedagogical tutors and on group projects.

-The RAINET' Master offers two long internships (4.5 months in M1 and 5.5 months in M2), i.e. a total of 10 months of internship in 2 years of training.
+The RAINET' Master's degree offers two long internships (4.5 months in M1 and 5.5 months in M2), i.e. a total of 10 months of internship in 2 years of training.

-At least one of the two placements must be in a research organisation.
-Depending on the student's experience and plans, the other internship may be with either a conservation or research organisation.
+At least one of the two internships must be in a research organization.
+Depending on the student's experience and project, the other internship can take place either in a conservation organization or in a research organization.
 Internships abroad are encouraged.

 Urban ecology